avnsweetgeeks/forecast-parser/README.md

 Feel free to either import the python-file as a lib or run it directly - or use HELM to spin it up as a pod in kubernetes.
 These methods are not documented and you will need the know-how yourself (the files have been prep'ed to our best ability though).

 ### Dependencies

-To run the script a kafka broker must be available (use the 'KAFKA_HOST' environment variable).
-Furthermore a kSQL server should be available (use the 'KSQL_HOST' environment variable) - if unavaliable, the application will still run but error-messages will be logged periodically.

 #### Python (if not run as part of the container)